-Dr Barnaby Ruhe, professor of art at Gallatin School of NYU, founder of Whitney Counterweight Museum Scaled Art Exhibitions in NYC, World Champion six times Boomerangist, healer, author, painter, advocate for women and children.
+Dr Barnaby Ruhe, professor of art at Gallatin School of NYU, dancer, founder of Whitney Counterweight Museum Scaled Art Exhibitions in NYC, World Champion six times Boomerangist, healer, author, painter, advocate for women and children.

 Urszula Abolik is an artist and community organizer.
 She has over twenty years experience as a teacher in the Pennsylvania public schools.
 She speaks Spanish, Polish and English.
 A scholar of Latin Culture and Dance, Abolik leads cultural tours of South American countries.
 She is a DJ and Dance Instructor in Latin American dance styles.

-Danielle Hauser is a performance artist and activist from the tiny Caribbean island of Anguilla.
+Danielle Hauser is a mixed-race performance artist and activist from the tiny Caribbean island of Anguilla.
 She grew up seeing the negative affects that a lack of community programs and artistic outlets can have on both children and adults.
 After studying Gender Studies and Religion at Tufts University, she decided to combine her love of performance with her love for community activism.
 She has been the Director of Theater for the New City’s Arts in Education program for 4 years.
 She is dedicated, and honored, to bring creativity, good energy and imagination to children in the vibrant Lower East Side.